 Summary: This tutorial demonstrates how to use the Java SimpleDateFormat class to convert a Java Date to a formatted String.

-The Java SimpleDateFormat class provides lets you easily convert (a) between a Java String to a Date or (b) perform the opposite conversion, from a Java Date to a String.
-In this article we'll at several different ways to convert a Java Date object to a nicely formatted String object, and in another article we'll look at a couple of nice ways for converting in the opposite direction.
+The Java SimpleDateFormat class provides lets you easily (a) convert between a Java String to a Date, or (b) perform the opposite conversion, from a Date to a String.
+In this article I'll at several different ways to convert a Java Date object to a nicely formatted String object, and in another article I'll look at a couple of nice ways to convert in the opposite direction.

-In our first example, we begin by getting today's date (as a java.util.Date object), and then we'll create a Java SimpleDateFormat object to define the custom format we want for the date after it's converted to a String.
+In the first example, I start by getting today's date as a java.util.Date object, and then create a SimpleDateFormat object to define the format I want for the date after it's converted to a String.

 Here's the source code for a complete Java SimpleDateFormat example class that demonstrates this custom date formatting approach: